datanav/docs/technical/tripletex-powerofficego.rst

      - InvoiceEmailAddressCC
      - "string"
    * - invoiceEmail
-     - vatNumber (Dependant on having wd:Q1273217 in streetAddresses.countryCode)
+     - vatNumber (Dependant on having wd:Q1273217 in mailAddress.countryCodeDependant on having wd:Q1273217 in streetAddresses.countryCode)
      - "string"
    * - name
      - legalName
      - "string"
    * - organizationNumber
-     - vatNumber (Dependant on having NOR in streetAddresses.countryCodeDependant on having wd:Q11994066 in streetAddresses.countryCode)
+     - vatNumber (Dependant on having NOR in mailAddress.countryCodeDependant on having NOR in streetAddresses.countryCodeDependant on having wd:Q11994066 in mailAddress.countryCodeDependant on having wd:Q11994066 in streetAddresses.countryCode)
      - "string"
    * - overdueNoticeEmail
-     - vatNumber (Dependant on having wd:Q1273217 in streetAddresses.countryCode)
+     - vatNumber (Dependant on having wd:Q1273217 in mailAddress.countryCodeDependant on having wd:Q1273217 in streetAddresses.countryCode)
      - "string"
    * - phoneNumber
      - phoneNumber